Lesley Stewart

 Lesley Ann Stewart (born 27 May 1963) is a Scottish academic whose research interests are in the development and application of evidence synthesis methods, particularly systematic reviews and individual participant data meta-analysis.
-She is head of department for the Centre for Reviews and Dissemination at the University of York and director for the NIHR Evidence Synthesis Programme.
+She is head of department for the Centre for Reviews and Dissemination at the University of York and director for the N IHR Evidence Synthesis Programme.
 She was one of the founders of the Cochrane Collaboration in 1993.
 Stewart served as president of the Society for Research Synthesis Methodology (2013-2016) and was a founding co-editor in chief of the academic journal Systematic Reviews (2010–2021).

 Education

 Stewart attended a state comprehensive school, leaving in 1980 to attend university.
 She graduated with a BSc in Zoology from the University of Glasgow in 1984, an MSc in Biological Computation (mathematics, statistics and computing relating to biological science) from the University of York in 1985 and a PhD in ecology from the University of East Anglia in 1988.